What Is an AI Testing Tool?

 Rating: 4.8/5

-Qodo is an AI-driven code review system that brings real-time, context-aware reviews into editors, pull requests, and CI/CD pipelines.
+Qodo is an AI-driven code review platform that brings context-aware, automated reviews into editors, pull requests, and CI/CD pipelines—elevating code quality before tests even run.

 Pros